 Three to four weeks later you make the second visit to review your general health, measure vitals, and give a blood sample.
 Apart from the free flu shot, participants get up to $40 to cover expenses related to the study.

 This is a sleeping and sensory study to examine the association between sensory and sleep abilities in arthritis.
 Participants must:

 - Be above 50 years of age

 - Experience knee pain

-- Have trouble sleeping or be good sleeper
+- Have trouble sleeping or be a good sleeper

-The study will involve sensory testing and two at home sleep studies.
-All fees like parking are catered for and an additional compensation of $100.
+The study will involve sensory testing and two at-home sleep studies.
+All fees like parking are taken care of and a compensation of $100 will be given.

 The study aims at comparing brain function and structure in children with autism and children without.
 Children between the ages of 8-12 are viable for this MRI research study.
-There are no medical risks or direct medical benefit from this study.
-The study involves two days of paper and pen tasks, computer games and a brain MRI scan.
+There are no medical risks or direct medical benefits from this study.
+The study involves two days of paper and pen tasks, computer games, and a brain MRI scan.

 Participants will get $50 daily; free IQ tests and reports, as well as a picture of the brain.